duointeractive/media-nommer/doc_src/source/installation.rst

     from our `GitHub project`_ and install via the enclosed ``setup.py``.
 See the ``requirements.txt`` within the project for dependencies.

+We have to install Twisted before media-nommer because of an odd behavior with :command:`pip`.

+.. tip:: Any time that you upgrade or re-install Twisted, you must also
+    re-install media-nommer.

 Signing up for AWS
 ------------------